Beer-and-Bio/.github/CODE_OF_CONDUCT.md

 - **Be collaborative**: Work together towards common goals.
 Share knowledge, resources, and credit appropriately.

-- **Be constructive**: Provide feedback in a constructive and respectful manner.
+- **Be constructive**: Provide feedback constructively and respectfully.
 Focus on improving ideas and contributions rather than criticizing individuals.

 ## Unacceptable Behavior

 The following behaviors are considered unacceptable within our community:

 - **Harassment**: Harassment, intimidation, or discrimination in any form will not be tolerated.
-This includes but is not limited to: offensive comments, unwelcome advances, and verbal or physical abuse.
+This includes but is not limited to offensive comments, unwelcome advances, and verbal or physical abuse.

 - **Hate Speech**: Hate speech, derogatory language, or discriminatory remarks based on race, ethnicity, gender, sexual orientation, religion, disability, or any other protected characteristic are strictly prohibited.